Here are the starting points I use for WiFi networks.

 - 40 MHz channel (VHT40) on 5 GHz, 20 MHz channel (HT20) on 2.4 GHz

 Do NOT pick different SSIDs for each AP, floor, room, etc. This limits the ability of the device to pick the best AP.
 Put all the guests/customers on one Hotspot 2.0 SSID, and using VLAN put internal stuff (sensors, control, admin) on another SSID.
-Two SSIDs (public/private) should be all you need, unless in a complicated network like hospitals you may need to partition users into 3 VLANs/SSIDs.
-Do not use more than 4 SSIDs as you’re wasting bandwidth on SSID broadcasts.
+Two or three SSIDs (public/private) should be adequate.
+Complicated networks like hospitals may need to partition users into 3 VLANs/SSIDs.
+Do not use more than 4 SSIDs to avoid wasting data bandwidth on SSID broadcasts.

 - Only 1 of every 4 or 8 Wifi APs might have 2.4 GHz enabled with 20 MHz bandwidth on channel 1, 6 or 11 ONLY.

 - Auto-channel Wifi APs will act based on what they can hear, which may be very different than what your clients can hear.
 High end professional systems from Cisco and Meraki do a better job than the average AP at guessing the right channel since they use more sophisticated measurement and analysis.

 - Set the APs on lower floors and middle of the building to channels that are more in use in adjacent (not controlled by you) Wifi APs.
 Set the APs in busier traffic areas to the clearest channels.

 - You can play tricks like reusing channels from low-traffic APs (say a loading dock–manual bar code scanners don’t take that much bandwidth) more closely physically spaced than usual.

 - Use only 20 or 40 MHz channels on 5 GHz.
 Increased interference on 80 MHz or 160 MHz in urban areas leads to ineffectiveness.